 Naries Namakwa is a retreat in the Northern Cape Province, South Africa, that really stands out for its beautiful, secluded location.

 For most of the year, the area is a semi-desert featuring mainly drought-resistant plants such as succulents and aloes.
-Between August and October, however, the unwelcoming landscape is completely transformed by… blooming wild flowers.
+Between August and October, however, the unwelcoming landscape is completely transformed by… blooming wildflowers.
 The dry lands burst with millions of plants brought to life by winter rains.
-From humble daisies to stunning lilies, orchids and irises, the Namaqualand region turns into a kaleidoscope of colours becoming one of the most incredible nature shows on earth.
+From humble daisies to stunning lilies, orchids, and irises, the Namaqualand region turns into a kaleidoscope of colors, becoming one of the most incredible nature shows on earth.

-During the flower season, Naries Namakwa will organise a flower hunt for you to admire all the different species and shades of wild flowers.
+During the flower season, Naries Namakwa will organize a flower hunt for you to admire all the different species and shades of wildflowers.
 But there is still loads to explore during the rest of the year, too.
-The Orange River offers excellent rafting conditions and a 4x4 jeep tour will take you to the Namaqualand Diamond Coast where you will find pristine beaches and dramatic shipwrecks.
+The Orange River offers excellent rafting conditions, and a 4x4 jeep tour will take you to the Namaqualand Diamond Coast, where you will find pristine beaches and dramatic shipwrecks.

-Last but nor least, the retreat itself is a sight to behold.
-Especially the thatch, dome-shaped mountain suites which sit among the rocks and succulents almost blending into the landscape.
-They are round and built with use of local materials, making for a truly special accommodation.
-From a suspended private terrace you get magnificent views of the area and with almost zero light pollution at night you can really count all the stars on the sky.
-There are 3 mountain suites (seen on the photos below) with another 5 rooms in the comfy albeit more conventional Manor House.
+Last but not least, the retreat itself is a sight to behold.
+Especially the dome-shaped mountain suites that sit among the rocks and succulents almost blend into the landscape.
+They are round and built with the use of local materials, making for exceptional accommodation.
+From a suspended private terrace you get magnificent views of the area, and with almost zero light pollution at night you can really count all the stars in the sky.
+There are 3 mountain suites (seen in the photos below) with another 5 rooms in the comfy albeit more conventional Manor House.